ziedjalajel/ReactFeature6-SearchBar/README.md

 ## Step 2: Query State

-1. What we'll do now is create a query state and method.
+1. What we'll do now is create a query state and method in `CookieList`.
 Every time the user writes **anything** in the search bar the value will be saved in `query`.

 ```javascript
 const [query, setQuery] = useState("");